86challenge/rules/template.typ

   #emph[#body]
 ]

-#let oem_tire_disclaimer = aside[
+#let oe_tire_disclaimer = aside[
-  \* OEM tires are only allowed for a competitor’s first 2 events.
-Competitors do not earn Tire Points while using OEM tires.
+  \* OE tires are only allowed for a competitor’s first 2 events and do not count toward Tire Points.
 ]

 #let boxed(body) = rect(